truenas/documentation/content/SCALE/SCALECLIReference/Auth/CLISessions.md

 {{< expand "Displaying the login origin of sessions" "v" >}}

 #### Description
 The `origin` command does not require entering properties or arguments.
 Enter the command, then press <kbd>Enter</kbd>.
 The command returns a table showing the login origin of each session.
 The rows of the table are relative to the rows returned from the `sessions` command.

 #### Usage

-From the CLI Auth namespace prompt, enter:
+From the CLI prompt, enter:

 `auth sessions origin`

 {{< expand "Command Example" "v" >}}
 ```
-auth> sessions origin
+auth sessions origin
 +---------------------------------------+
 | origin                                |
 +---------------------------------------+